-Construction of the proposed project is anticipated to occur over an approximately 17-month period that would begin in July 2020 and end in December 2021.
-Construction phasing would include site preparation, grading, building construction, asphalt paving and architectural coating.
-The graded soil would be utilized onsite for construction of the building pads and foundations.
-No new development or construction is proposed on adjacent Lots 1 and 2.
+Construction of the proposed project is anticipated to occur over an approximately 17-month period that would begin in January 2022.
+Construction phasing would include demolition of the existing structure (1,478 sf), site preparation, grading, building construction, asphalt paving and architectural coating.
+The graded soil would be utilized on-site for construction of the building pads and foundations.